-Jo Ann Klein • almost 8 years ago
+Jo Ann Klein • about 8 years ago

 Prototype of Production System?

 We were initially excited to see this opportunity as we are very interested in and have experience in patient portal development.
 However, after reviewing the rules, as a developer, I have multiple concerns about this contest which I will bullet below:

 Who owns the completed product?
 Is it the VA, developer, and/or the physician who has put the product in his/her EHR?
 How are licenses to be managed?